 How to Stay Motivated

-Zig Ziglar said, “People often say that motivation doesn’t last.
+As Zig Ziglar wisely noted, “People often say that motivation doesn’t last.
 Well, neither does bathing – that’s why we recommend it daily.”